davrandom/idhoa/README.md

 python main.py example.ini

 You should start to see some plots: the first showing your layout in spherical coordinates (with radius 1).
 If you are satisfied, close it.
-Then, if you choose WBIN or AUTOREM, you will see the points used to measure the objective function.
+Then, if you choose exclude_with_theta_binary_mask or autoexclude_regions_with_no_spkrs_binary, you will see the points used to measure the objective function.
 If you are satisfied, close it.
 Then you should start to see some other plots appearing showing the performance of the naive decoding.
 Now the program is running, and you have to wait for the minimization results.
 This may last from fractions of a second (simple 2D layouts) to minutes (crazy irregular 3D layouts ;) ).